-Fill in the Addressing Table using the following guidelines:
+Fill in the Subnet Table using the following guidelines:

 - a.
-Assign the first usable IP addresses in each subnet to R1 for the two LAN links and the WAN link. - b.
-Assign the first usable IP addresses in each subnet to R2 for the LAN links.
+Assign the first usable IP addresses to R1 for the two LAN links and the WAN link. - b.
+Assign the first usable IP addresses to R2 for the LANs links.
 Assign the last usable IP address for the WAN link. - c.
-Assign the second usable IP address in the attached subnets to the switches. - d.
-Assign the last usable IP addresses to the PCs in each subnet.
+Assign the second usable IP addresses to the switches. - d.
+Assign the last usable IP addresses to the hosts.